JetBrains/MPS-extensions/docs/extensions/model-merger.md

 * Apply all Merge Policies to its properties.
 * Apply all Not Auto Policies to its children
 * For all children k with Auto Merge Policy call P(k) which return the new merged version k'.
 Replace k by k' in n.

+After this there is a second pass for upadting references:
+* For each original reference from right and left find the merged node MN from pass one it must refer to.
+* Run the defined Merge Policies for all references.
+In the Manual Case provided the corresponding MN for left and right.